rajpatel8/Quantumania/Report.md

 ### Purpose and Objectives

-The primary goal of this project is to develop an automated scanning tool that:

-- **Identifies quantum-vulnerable cryptographic algorithms** (RSA, ECC, DH, weak hashes)
-- **Assesses quantum risk levels** and estimated break timelines
-- **Generates comprehensive security reports** including CBOM (Cryptographic Bill of Materials)
-- **Provides NIST-compliant migration recommendations** for post-quantum cryptography
-- **Supports multiple programming languages** and output formats
+The primary goal of this project is to develop an automated scanning tool that identifies quantum-vulnerable cryptographic algorithms (RSA, ECC, DH, weak hashes), assesses quantum risk levels and estimated break timelines, generates comprehensive security reports including CBOM (Cryptographic Bill of Materials), provides NIST-compliant migration recommendations for post-quantum cryptography, and supports multiple programming languages and output formats.

 ### Target Problem

-With the advent of quantum computing, traditional cryptographic algorithms face unprecedented threats:
-- **Shor's Algorithm** can break RSA, ECC, and Diffie-Hellman
-- **Grover's Algorithm** reduces effective security of symmetric cryptography
-- Organizations need to transition to **quantum-resistant algorithms** before quantum computers become practical
+With the advent of quantum computing, traditional cryptographic algorithms face unprecedented threats.
+Shor's Algorithm can break RSA, ECC, and Diffie-Hellman, while Grover's Algorithm reduces effective security of symmetric cryptography.
+Organizations need to transition to quantum-resistant algorithms before quantum computers become practical.

 ---